Seminole Nation of Oklahoma: In Indian Territory

 After removal, the Oklahoma and Florida Seminole developed independently and had little contact for nearly 100 years.
+By the terms of a 1832 treaty, Seminole people were initially forced to share a reservation with the Muscogee Nation, however in 1845 United States promised to give the Seminole people their own reservation.

-Micanopy, who had been principal chief since 1825, led the Seminole struggle to gain an independent reservation, as they were first placed under the Creek in Indian Territory.
+Micanopy, who had been principal chief since 1825, led the Seminole struggle to gain an independent reservation which succeeded in 1856.
 He died in 1849, after separate lands had been promised by the US for 1855.
 His sister's sons, John Jumper (1849–1853) and Jim Jumper (1853–1866), succeeded him as principal chiefs before the US began to interfere with tribal government.

 While the Seminole maintained political independence from the Creek, the two peoples became closer through the 19th and early 20th centuries, as they shared strong cultural traditions and began to intermarry.
 The Seminole reservation originally encompassed what is now Seminole County, a roughly 15-mile strip between the Canadian River and North Canadian River, a total of 360,000 acres.
 The United States urged the Indians on reservations to adopt subsistence agriculture, but less than half the land was good for agriculture, and a third was not useful for stock raising or agriculture.

 The Black Seminoles again developed towns near the Seminole as they had in the Florida frontier.
 Except for the struggle to protect their people against slave raiders from outside their communities, they enjoyed good relations with the Seminole.